 While pdfFiller cannot solve every challenge faced by medical professionals today, it can make their lives a little easier.
 The document management available through pdfFiller enhances and simplifies the routine processes that healthcare workers have to handle on a daily basis, freeing up their precious time.

 5. Reduced chance of error

 Medical errors alone cost around $20 billion annually and have consequences that range from hours spent trying to locate a transcription error to a patient’s death.
-The risk of a patient’s health as a result of an error is reason enough for the medical industry to develop processes and seek out tools to reduce the likelihood that a patient may be harmed as they are seeking care.
+The risk to a patient’s health as a result of an error is reason enough for the medical industry to develop processes and seek out tools to reduce the likelihood that a patient may be harmed as they are seeking care.

 Digitizing document workflows within the healthcare space by filling out and editing PDFs digitally can eliminate document-related errors.
-With the right digital solution for document management, human mistakes cease to be burdens of medical organizations.
+With the right digital solution for document management, human mistakes cease to be burdens for medical organizations.

 Streamlining document and team collaboration

 Medical institutions are collaboration hubs, and that applies to their staff’s work with documents.
 There are many instances in which multiple people at a single organization need to craft, edit, approve and sign a single PDF document in order for it to be complete. pdfFiller for Enterprise has a range of capabilities that allow teams to tackle documents together and do so quickly and efficiently.